 Our clients tells us they are overwhelmed with the volume of data that is presented to them weekly.
 There’s a certain irony to that fact, since data should be used to help us pinpoint issues and focus our effort.
 Yet the CRM vendors only teach us how to navigate their system… Not how to use the data.

-Based on extensive research into how leading sales forces use sales data to manage their people, we uncovered a set of frameworks that enable managers to sift through the data and identify the few key metrics that will drive increased sales results for each of your reps.
+Based on extensive research into how leading sales forces use data to manage their salespeople, we uncovered a set of frameworks that enable sales managers to sift through the data and identify the few key metrics that will drive increased sales results for each of your reps.

 Insight #1: Some Things You Can Manage… Most Things You Can’t